bushrachattha08/bool-new/README.md

 Issues
 For technical questions and bugs feel free to open one issue.

-Contribution
-Soon a roadmap for contribution will be added so everyone will be welcome to join.

 Stay In Touch
 For latest releases and announcements, follow @bushrayousaf on Twitter.